Super Bowl MVP Mahomes rallies Chiefs to win on hurt ankle

 Mahomes helped the Chiefs end a 50-year title drought when he led the Chiefs past the 49ers in 2020.
 Three years later, the do-everything quarterback has delivered a third Lombardi Trophy to Kansas City while joining Tom Brady, Joe Montana, Bart Starr, Eli Manning and Terry Bradshaw as the only players to win multiple Super Bowl MVPs.

-“He’s the MVP,” Chiefs coach Andy Reid said.
-“That’s all that needs to be said: MVP.”
+”He strives to be the greatest, without saying anything,” Chiefs coach Andy Reid said. ”That’s the way he works.
+He wants to be the greatest player ever.”

 Mahomes reinjured his ankle late in the first half Sunday when Eagles linebacker T.J.
 Edwards spun him to the ground.
 He lay there for several seconds before hobbling off the field in a scene eerily reminiscent of earlier in the playoffs.

-Mahomes no doubt benefited from some extra treatment thanks to a longer halftime to allow for Rhianna’s performance inside State Farm Stadium.
+Mahomes said he didn’t get a painkilling shot at halftime, but he no doubt benefited from a longer halftime to allow for Rihanna’s performance.
 And by the time the field was cleared of the stage, No. 15 was at the head of the pack as he led the Chiefs back to the field, facing a 24-14 deficit but knowing they would get the opening kickoff.

 Mahomes promptly marched them 75 yards and Isiah Pacheco crashed into the end zone to close within 24-21.
-When the Eagles answered with a field goal, Mahomes led another 75-yard march and and hit Kadarius Toney for the score.
-And a 65-yard punt return by Toney set up Mahomes’ 4-yard TD toss to a wide-open Skyy Moore that made it 35-27 in the fourth quarter.
+When the Eagles answered with a field goal, Mahomes led another 75-yard TD march.
+And a 65-yard punt return by Kadarius Toney set up Mahomes’ 4-yard TD toss to a wide-open Skyy Moore that made it 35-27 in the fourth quarter.

 Mahomes’ final scoring drive was pure guts.